UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-papagaji/README.md

 - First, download the data available at [link](https://unilj-my.sharepoint.com/personal/slavkozitnik_fri1_uni-lj_si/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fslavkozitnik%5Ffri1%5Funi%2Dlj%5Fsi%2FDocuments%2FPredmeti%2FONJ%2FONJ%5F2025%5FSpring%2FProjects%2FRTVSlo%2Ezip&parent=%2Fpersonal%2Fslavkozitnik%5Ffri1%5Funi%2Dlj%5Fsi%2FDocuments%2FPredmeti%2FONJ%2FONJ%5F2025%5FSpring%2FProjects&ga=1) and put the contents into the data folder.
 The path should look like: data/RTVSlo.
 - Then run the script extract_data.py, this will convert all reference reports in data from .rtf to .txt format.
 The converted files are then put into a new folder data/txts.
 - TODO Generating reports with the prompt engineering method: choose the reference reports from the data/txts folder, for which you want to generate new reports.
 The date and time will be read from the names of the files, which is then used to automatically retrieve relevant data from the excel table.
 This data is then used to generate new reports, which are then saved in the generate_responses_prompt_engineering/results_txts folder.
 The data, which was used to generate is also saved in the generate_responses_prompt_engineering/inputs folder.

+- To use the fine-tuned model on a single example, you can use the generate_finetuned.py script.
+You will need to provide the input data in the "data" variable.
+The script will then generate a traffic report using the fine-tuned model.
+- To use the fine-tunned model on many examples, run evaluation_data_collection.py to collect the data for evaluation and generate evaluation.jsonl (The date and time for the examples is taken from the reference files in the 2023 folder).
+To generate traffic reports using the fine-tuned model, run generate_finetuned_results.py.
+- To run the fine-tuning code, first run prepare_txt_files_ft.py to convert the reference reports from the year 2024 into .txt format.
+Then run fine_tunning_data_collection.py to collect the data for fine-tuning and generate the training and validation files.
+After that, run fine_tuning.py to fine-tune the LLM using the training and validation data.